jeremyrcouch/fantasy_dash/README.md

    heroku create
    ```

-6. Deploy your code to Heroku
+6. Deploy your code to Heroku:
    ```
    git push heroku master
    ```

-7. Scale your app to have 1 instance running
+7. Scale your app to have 1 instance running:
    ```
    heroku ps:scale web=1
    ```